jborean93/PSOpenAD/docs/en-US/New-OpenADSession.md

 + Get the default naming context from the Root DSE used for subsequent queries on that connection

-+ Get the schema attribute information used to parse the raw data returned by the server
++ Get the schema attribute and class object information used to parse the raw data returned by the server

 When the session is no longer needed, dispose of the connection using `Remove-OpenADSession`.

+For more information on Open AD sessions, see [about_OpenADSessions](./about_OpenADSessions.md).

 ## EXAMPLES